-The Imaging Node of the Planetary Data System is the curator of NASA's primary digital image collections from past, present and future planetary missions.
-The node provides to the NASA planetary science community the digital image archives, necessary ancillary data sets, software tools, and technical expertise necessary to fully utilize the vast collection of digital planetary imagery.
+The Cartography and Imaging Sciences Discipline Node (aka "Imaging Node") of the Planetary Data System is the curator of NASA's primary digital image collections from past, present and future planetary missions.
+Imaging provides to the NASA planetary science community the digital image archives, ancillary data, sophisticated data search and retrieval tools, and cartographic and technical expertise necessary to develop and fully utilize the vast collection of digital planetary images of many terrestrial planetary bodies, including icy satellites.
+Imaging science expertise includes orbital and landed camera instrument development and data processing, data engineering and informatics, planetary remote sensing at UV to RADAR wavelengths, and cartographic and geospatial data analysis and product development.
 For a guide to Imaging Node services download the PDS Imaging Node Tour.

 Cassini ISS, RADAR & VIMS

 January 5, 2017: Cassini data covering Jan.
 1, 2016 through March 31, 2016, have been released at the PDS Imaging Node for ISS volumes 102 & 103, RADAR volume 274, and VIMS volumes 78.
 Search capability is also available via the Image Atlas.